Frequently Asked Questions

 Permission from FHS staff is required for any use of images from our collections.
 Contact FHS library staff with any specific use requests, or for publishing permission fill out our photo use application.

 Back issues of Forest History Today can be accessed online.
 To receive a subscription, please make a qualifying gift.
-Online access to Environmental History is available through Oxford Journals.
+Online access to Environmental History is available through University of Chicago Press.

 No, we do not provide formal appraisals or assign monetary values to books or archival materials.